Hazel Johnson – Environmental Shero

 As Mrs. Johnson began to look for answers she discovered she wasn’t alone, a significant number of people in her Southeast Chicago neighborhood were and had been dying from the disease.
 A high percentage of infants were born with tumors and defects.

-It wasn’t genetics, it wasn’t lifestyle, it was the very air they were breathing, the water they drank and the homes in which they lived.
+It wasn’t genetics, it wasn’t a lifestyle, it was the very air they were breathing, the water they drank, and the homes in which they lived.
 The environment was silently altering the very bodies within which they lived.